Debra Raskin Nominated as President of the NYC Bar Association

 Susan J. Walsh

 Susan J. Walsh has seventeen years of trial and appellate experience as a criminal defense attorney, defending clients in security fraud allegations, racketeering, money-laundering, murder, narcotics, larceny, DWI and corruption charges.
-For the past 6 years and particularly since joining Vladeck Waldman in 2011 as counsel, Susan has expanded her practice to include employment law, utilizing her trial skills and her ability to resolve complex disputes in employment negotiations and employment discrimination cases.
+For the past 6 years and particularly since joining Vladeck Raskin in 2011 as counsel, Susan has expanded her practice to include employment law, utilizing her trial skills and her ability to resolve complex disputes in employment negotiations and employment discrimination cases.
 Susan earned her law degree from George Washington University School of law and was honored as a 2012 "Super Lawyer".
 Susan has been an adjunct professor of law in advance criminal trial advocacy at the New York Law School since 2005.

 Jeremiah Iadevaia joined Vladeck in 2007.
 In this time he has earned a reputation among our clients for providing strategic counsel and staunchly defending their employment rights.
 Jeremiah has advised and litigated on behalf of plaintiffs in all areas of employment law, including race, gender and age discrimination, sexual harassment, retaliation, breach of contract, and wage and hour violations.
-Prior to joining Vladeck Waldman, Jeremiah clerked for the Honorable Debra Freeman in the Southern District of New York.
+Prior to joining Vladeck Raskin, Jeremiah clerked for the Honorable Debra Freeman in the Southern District of New York.
 Jeremiah is a 2006 graduate of Northeastern University Law School.

 9/11 Survivor Can Proceed with Discrimination Claim